wang-h/HieraParser/README.md

             -input: path to input file of the source language.
             -align: path to alignment file.
             -model: path to model file [output].
-            -threads: the number of threads to use for training.
+            -threads: the number of threads used for training.
+            -kbest: using k-best derivations, it should be a number smaller than beam size. (default: 5)
-            -strategy: which strategy used for training
+            -strategy: which parallel strategy to use
                 [ 1. mini-batch learning,
                   2. distributed averaging,
                   3. iteratively distributed averaging ]